How Do I Vote?

 *Note: For additional information regarding Advance Voting for individuals who live abroad, visit http://www.fvap.gov

 In the following situations, a person voter will be required to vote provisionally.
-The voter will complete a voter registration application, and then be given a provisional (paper) ballot instead of voting on a machine:
+The voter will complete a voter registration application, and then be given a provisional (paper) ballot instead of voting on a machine.
+The voter will receive information on how to find out whether their ballot was counted, and the time and date provisional ballots will be considered at the County Canvass.
+Reasons for provisional ballots include:

 - Voter’s name different from registered name